Public-domain federal data

 Skip the lookup — we’ll audit every code on your bill at once.

 Upload your bill.
-In about a minute, every line is benchmarked, every potential error is flagged, and every dispute letter is drafted.
+Minutes later, every line is benchmarked, every potential error is flagged, and every dispute letter is drafted.
 Sign and mail.